Dachckol/markdown_website/Resources/pages/building_and_deploying_a_markdown_site.md

 The `pages` cache is currently just a `std::map<std::string,std::string>`.
 Could probably be a little smarter with preallocating the size of this or using some kind of static container.
 It will do for now.

-This is how we avoiding generating the page for every request.
+This is how we avoid generating the page for every request.
 This bit is quite important.
 Otherwise somebody could just refresh the page over and over and drive our server crazy!
 You can't trust people!

 ```cpp